Global Leadership Experience (GLE)

 Exploring the challenges facing your planet and our future

-2021 BOOKING HAS NOW CLOSED.
-PLEASE SIGN UP TO OUR MAILING LIST TO STAY UP TO DATE ON FUTURE PROGRAMMES.
+2022 BOOKING OPENS 31ST JANUARY.
+PLEASE SIGN UP TO OUR MAILING LIST TO STAY NOTIFIED.

 The Global Leadership Experience (GLE) brings together passionate and aspirational young people from all around the world to UWC Atlantic College, UK.
 Join us to explore the challenges shaping your planet and our future, while we take you on a journey towards becoming the changemakers and innovators to address these challenges.